kasongoyo/jabali/README.md

 ```
 Jabali options are declared per each module plugin.

-## Options
+## Modules
-Jabali plugin options should be declared per module either in default or custom usage.
-In default usage, options per each module are contained in the options object as value to the keys corresponding to module name and in custom usage each module options can be passed during pluging of the specific module.
+Jabali is powered by modules which can be configured by passing options to independently to each module in both default or custom usage.
+In default usage, options per each module are contained in the options object as value to the keys corresponding to module name and in custom usage each module options can be passed during the declaration of the specific module.
+Modules also add instance and static methods to the target schema to as explained below

+### Registerable
+#### Options
+* `email_required` {Boolean} - set if email is required.
+* `phone_required` {Boolean} - set if phone is required.
+* `password_policies` {Object} - Object with password policies
+* `password_policies.min_length` {Number} - Set the minimum number of character passwor should have
+* `password_policies.number` {Boolean} - Set if atleast one number should be present in the password
+* `password_policies.lowercase` {Boolean} - Set if atleast one lowercase character should be present in password
+* `password_policies.uppercase` {Boolean} - Set if atleast one uppercase character should be present in password
+#### Methods
+* `Model.register(payload)` - It register an account, the different between this method and normal mongoose create method is the fact that this method register user and set password and other fields as per jabali specification.
+* `Model.unregister(criteria)` - It unregister account

 ### Authenticable
 #### Options